Kailexi/C_DZ_Sem3/README.md

 # WARNING

 Please if u want to launch with debug and CMAKE do it at your own risk
+Recomendation: if you want a specific laboratory work to transfer to your pc donwnload both normal and menu versions Due to CMAKE debug folders and configs within.

 # Probably will forget about following this, but eh it's fine, right? 🤔